 You will then be able to add the exclusion details, mainly:

 - The HTML content where you want to apply the translation exclusion

 - The URLs where the exclusion will be applied

-- The languages where to apply the exclusion
+- The languages excluded

 - The rule title (visible only by you in Linguise dashboard)

 The text exclusion can be executed in a part of your HTML content using one or several CSS selectors.
 Using your browser code inspector, you get any CSS selector and add it as fallowing.